 I tend to idolize sneaker heat from the mid-2000’s, and the Nike Air Max 1 x Kidrobot is definitely my favorite Air Max icon from the era.
 Buttery black leather makes it a modest and wearable shoe, but the pink and gold hits add the right bit of flair.
 The 2005 in me would still love to rock a pair of these with an Ice Cream hoodie (don’t act like you didn’t want one).

 Nike Air Max Plus “All-Black” (1998)

 I could say I love the Air Max Plus (TN, we call it in the UK) for its so-ugly-it’s-beautiful design or its spongey comfort.
 But that wouldn’t be whole the truth.
 I love the TN because it became almost synonymous with the “bassline” music scene exploding in my city, Sheffield, when I was a teenager.
 It was about more than fashion, it was a signal of shared belonging — it was our own subculture classic.

 Nike Air Max Zero “Air Max Day 2015” (2015)

-When I look back the various pairs Air Maxes I’ve obsessed over the years – from the OG Neon 95s and Silver 97s to Stash BWs, atmos AM1s and the entire Patta range – I have to admit I’ve enjoyed the majority from afar.
-With this in mind, I’d have to say my true favorite of all-time is the the one Air Max sneaker I’ve worn the most, and still can’t stop wearing: the Air Max Day 2015 Air Max Zero.
-From climbing mountains in Hawaii to skateboarding in Brooklyn (I wouldn’t recommend skating in Air Maxes to be fair, but really wanted to hit the pop-up Nike park) they’re a tried and tested go-to for any situation.
+When I look back on the various pairs of Air Maxes I’ve obsessed over during the years—from the OG Neon 95s and Silver 97s to Stash BWs, atmos AM1s and the entire Patta range—I have to admit I’ve enjoyed the majority from afar.
+With this in mind, I’d have to say my true favorite of all-time is the one Air Max sneaker I’ve worn the most, and still can’t stop wearing: the Air Max Day 2015 Air Max Zero.
+From climbing mountains in Hawaii to skateboarding in Brooklyn (I wouldn’t recommend skating in Air Maxes to be fair, but really wanted to hit the pop-up Nike park), they’re a tried and tested go-to for any situation.

 - Artwork: Stephen Cheetham